frippz/fractal-starter-kit/README.md

 ### CSS

-CSS is bundled with [globcat](https://www.npmjs.com/package/globcat) and then processed with [PostCSS](https://postcss.org).
+CSS is bundled with [postcss-import-ext-glob](https://www.npmjs.com/package/postcss-import-ext-glob) via `all.css` and then processed with [PostCSS](https://postcss.org).
 The only thing being transpiled is basic `:root` based custom properties.
 Nothing else.
-Linting is done with [Stylelint](https://stylelint.io).
+Linting is done with [Stylelint](https://stylelint.io). [cssnano](https://cssnano.co) is used for minification with the `default` preset (color minification has been disabled, however).

 ### JavaScript